 Older people with multiple medications often forget and confuse their medications.
 Care home health professionals have sufficient training to ensure that correct medications are taken at the right to prevent potentially harmful drug interactions and control health conditions.

 Many older individuals choose to stay in a care home even before they need it for their physical condition.
 Their reason: social companionship.
-Rather than live alone, they would rather live in a care home facility where they have high chances of socialisation with old and new friends.
+Rather than live alone, they would rather live in a care home facility.
+These facilities give them a high chance of socialisation with old and new friends.
 Most care homes also provide health care professionals who would walk with them, read with them, and do most social activities with them.

 One-on-One Support and Focus

 Care homes provide meaningful and personal care for older individuals that build lasting professional relationships.
-In a report by the Cleveland Clinical Journal, persons seen by a clinician in a care home place more trust in the health care team that attends to their needs first.
-This means individuals will be more accepting of the healthcare and plan which will allow them to lead a high-quality life.
+In a report by the Cleveland Clinical Journal, persons seen by a clinician in a care home place more trust in the health care team.
+This is because they attend to their needs first.
+This means individuals will be more accepting of the healthcare and care plan.
+Thus allowing them to lead a high-quality life.

 Care homes are more in tune with the emotional, physical, and medical needs of older individuals more than hospitals.
 Additionally, care homes are much cheaper than hospital care.
-In the data provided by the National Association of Home Care, the average cost of care in a nursing facility is approximately $544 daily compared with the average cost of home care of only $132.
+In the data provided by the National Association of Home Care, the average cost of care in a nursing facility is approximately $544 daily.
+This is extremely expensive compared with the average cost of home care of only $132.